On tope graphs of complexes of oriented matroids: Systems of sign-vectors and partial cubes

-As a consequence every simple COM is uniquely determined by its tope set, or up to reorientation by its tope graph, which had only been proved in a non-constructive way, see~\cite[Propositions 1 \& 3]{Ban-15}.
-The constructive statement here is in fact a generalization of a theorem known for OMs, usually attributed to Mandel, see~\cite{Cor-85}.
-We will from now on denote the class of tope graphs of COMs by $\topegraphs$ and the class of partial cubes in which antipodal subgraphs are gated by $\AG$, i.e.~the above theorem implies $\topegraphs\subseteq\AG$.
+\begin{cor} Every simple COM is uniquely determined by its tope set and up to reorientation by its tope graph. \end{cor} Corollary~\ref{cor:determined} had only been proved in a non-constructive way, see~\cite[Propositions 1 \& 3]{Ban-15}.
+The constructive statement here is in fact a generalization of a theorem known for OMs, usually attributed to Mandel, see~\cite{Cor-85} and the fact that an OM is determined up to reorientation by its tope graph is due to~\cite{Bjo-90}.